rune/rune/docs/blog/2024-07-18-modern-game-networking-models.md

 * **Packet Size** - We’re all very used to being able to download large files.
 Libraries often abstract developers from the underlying transport and allow them to send whatever they want.
 However, the actual packets that run across the network have a fixed size (about 1500 bytes - MTU) so if you care about latency you need to be thinking in the packet model.
 * **Physical Constraints** - The internet is fast, but its not *that* fast.
 Let’s assume there was one fiber line around the world.
 A packet, even at light speed through fiber would still take ~200ms to travel around the world.
 Now add in routers and switches on that path, and remember that most of the internet isn’t fiber.
 Don’t forget the last hop to the end user device.
 This tells us it’s important to think about regional servers (outside of any network model).
 * **End User Devices** - There are a great variety of devices on the internet.
-Mobile games (where Dusk targets) can have a wide spectrum of device power and connection availability especially in emerging markets.
+Mobile games (where Rune targets) can have a wide spectrum of device power and connection availability especially in emerging markets.
 The game of course still needs to feel fair.
 * **Congestion and Loss** - The internet is a shared resource.
 Most of the time this doesn’t matter, most routes and backbones are hugely under subscribed.
 When congestion does become an issue the internet has one solution - drop low priority packets (that means yours).

 It’s pretty clear it’s a hard nut to crack but of course we do see many successful internet playable games.
 Clearly there are network models that work.
 Let’s look at a (non-exhaustive) list.